Wargame: History

-Early German wargames (1780–1806)
+Early Prussian wargames (1780–1806)

 The first wargame was invented in Prussia in 1780 by Johann Christian Ludwig Hellwig.
 Hellwig's wargame was the first true wargame because it attempted to be realistic enough to teach useful lessons in military strategy to future army officers.
 Hellwig was a college professor and many of his students were aristocrats destined for military service.
 But Hellwig also wanted to sell his wargame commercially as a recreational item.
 Hellwig chose to base his game on chess so as to make it attractive and accessible to chess players.
 Hellwig published a second edition of his rulebook in 1803.

 As in chess, Hellwig's game was played on a grid of squares, but it was a much larger grid, and the squares were color-coded to represent different types of terrain: mountains, swamp, water, trenches, etc. The layout of the terrain was not fixed, which allowed players to create their own custom battlefields.
 The pieces in the game represented real military units: cavalry, infantry, artillery, and various support units.
 As in chess, only a single piece could occupy a square, and the pieces moved square by square, either laterally or diagonally.
 Over normal terrain, infantry could move a maximum distance of eight squares, dragoons could move twelve squares, and light cavalry could move sixteen squares—intuitively mirroring the speed at which these units move in the real world.
 But terrain could impede movement: mountains were impassable, swamps slowed units down, rivers could only be crossed with the help of a special pontoon unit, etc. A player could only move one piece per turn, or one group of pieces if they were arranged in a rectangle.
 A piece could capture an enemy piece by moving into its square, just like in chess, but infantry and artillery pieces could also shoot enemy pieces, at a maximum ranges of two to three squares.
 Unlike chess, the pieces had orientation: for instance, an infantry piece could only shoot an enemy piece if they were facing it and flanking it.
 Hellwig's wargame could also simulate the fog of war to limited degree: while the players were arranging their pieces in their starting positions, they had the option of placing a screen across the board so that they could not observe their opponent's arrangement until the game started.
 Once the game was in progress, however, there was no hiding anything.